-The Tax Credit renovations of Woodland Terrace Apartments will not introduce new units into the market.
-Assuming Rental Assistance is retained and the PRA subsidy is available to current tenants, all 30 of the subject residents will likely remain at the property following renovations.
-Further, our capture rate estimates in Section G illustrate a large base of potential support for the subject units will be available.
-Based on these factors, the renovation of the subject units will have no impact on the comparable developments.
+The Tax Credit renovations of Meadow Wood Apartments will not introduce new units into the market.
+All of the current residents at the subject project will continue to be income-eligible to live at the subject project following renovations; therefore, no turnover is expected.
+As such, the renovation of the subject units will have no impact on these comparable developments.